Essential Linux Commands

 ls List Directory Contents

-command lists files and directories in the current directory or a specified location.
+The ls command lists files and directories in the current directory or a specified location.

 Tips: